llctrautmann/Obsidian/Concepts/Just In Time Compilation with JAX.md

 JAX is designed to only understand side-effect effect free code [[Jax as Accelerated Numpy]].
 Of course, impure functions can still be written and even run, but JAX gives **no guarantees** about their behaviour once converted to jaxpr.

 ## Shapes matter, inputs corrupt

+## Caching
+`jax.jit` using caching to retain to maintain values, which can lead to strange behaviour if unaccounted for.